giorgio-bendoni/giorgio-bendoni.github.io/issuesin_handbook.md

 <hr>

 <h6>TB1 - Issues in Finance and Banking</h6>
-The purpose is to provide first year students in the _BSc Economics, Finance and Banking_ with an early exposure to a selected number of topics of particular relevance to their course:
+The objective of this part if the module is to provide first year students in the _BSc Economics, Finance and Banking_ with an early exposure to a selected number of topics of particular relevance to their course:
   1. Money - currency, money, legal tender, monetary aggregates
   2. Banks - banks as companies, regulated activities, deposit taking, lending, balance sheet, asset transformation
   3. Financial markets and products - bonds, shares, commodities, financial markets